jordymarshall/v0-insightflo-i8/README.md

 # InsightFlo

-This is a Next.js project for InsightFlo, a survey and insights platform.
+This is a Next.js VIBE project for InsightFlo, a survey and insights platform.
+ALL VIBES IN HERE!

 ## Project Structure